PES2UG23CS205/3D_generation/README.md

 This project provides a backend service for rapidly prototyping 3D game assets from text prompts.
 It uses OpenAI's **Shap-E** model, exposed through a high-performance, asynchronous **FastAPI** application.
 The service is designed to take a simple text prompt and return a game-ready 3D model, bridging the gap between creative ideas and tangible assets.

+The entire application is self-contained within a single Google Colab notebook for easy execution and demonstration.

 ## Table of Contents
 - [Key Features](#key-features)
 - [Sample Output](#sample-output)